Lightning-AI/litgpt/tutorials/prepare_dataset.md

 (Note that depending on the task, the `"input"` text can be an empty string, as shown above.)

-You can use your own data in LitGPT by either reading in a JSON file in the format shown above or by implementing a custom `LitDataModule`.
+You can use your own data in LitGPT by either reading in a JSON file in the format shown above or by implementing a custom `DataModule`.

 &nbsp;